supercat1337/dom-scope/README.md

 */
 ```

-Also you can custom scopes.
+Also you can work with custom scopes.
 ```html
 <body>
     <span ref="a">a</span>